Anne Boleyn: Henry's annulment

 In 1528, sweating sickness broke out with great severity.
 In London, the mortality rate was great and the court was dispersed.
 Henry left London, frequently changing his residence; Anne Boleyn retreated to the Boleyn residence at Hever Castle, but contracted the illness; her brother-in-law, William Carey, died.
-Henry sent his own physician to Hever Castle to care for Anne, and shortly afterwards, she recovered.
+Henry sent his own physician to Hever Castle to care for Anne, and shortly afterwards she recovered.

 Henry was soon absorbed in securing an annulment from Catherine.
-He set his hopes upon a direct appeal to the Holy See, acting independently of Wolsey, to whom he at first communicated nothing of his plans related to Anne.
-In 1527 William Knight, the king's secretary, was sent to Pope Clement VII to sue for the annulment of Henry's marriage to Catherine, on the grounds that the dispensing bull of Julius II permitting him to marry his brother's widow, Catherine, had been obtained under false pretences.
+He set his hopes upon a direct appeal to the Holy See, acting independently of Wolsey, to whom he at first communicated nothing of his plans.
+In 1527 William Knight, the King's secretary, was sent to Pope Clement VII to sue for the annulment of Henry's marriage to Catherine, on the grounds that the dispensing bull of Julius II permitting him to marry his brother's widow, Catherine, had been obtained under false pretences.
 Henry also petitioned, in the event of his becoming free, a dispensation to contract a new marriage with any woman even in the first degree of affinity, whether the affinity was contracted by lawful or unlawful connection.
-This clearly referred to Anne.
+This referred to Anne.